alexjp7/MijdasWeb/README.md

 <h3> Using the Development Environment</h3>

-- Once you have completed the above, you can run `run serve` which will create a localhost instance on an available port and display the defulat vue page.
+- Once you have completed the above, you can run `npm run serve` or `npm run dev` which will create a localhost instance on an available port and display the defulat vue page.